 - Lobby your representative with traditional…and not-so-traditional techniques;

 - Learn emerging tactics in progressive organizing, and put them to use;

-- Brainstorm with other fellows during weekly, one hour strategy calls to learn how the nuclear system intersects with other social justice issues, and meet with field organizers once a week to check in.
+- Brainstorm with other fellows during weekly, one hour webinars to learn how the nuclear system intersects with other social justice issues.

 What’s on the Application?

 - Cover Letter

 Essay Questions.
 500 word maximum.

 - What aspects of the fellowship gets you the most excited?
 Do you have any reservations?

 - Why is intersectionality an important part of causing change?